MikeTam1021/friendly-101/docs/commandline.rst

 I provide all commands you should run when you need them, but it helps to remember the ones most commonly used.

-Each command or symbol is preceded by a comment, which is a line beginning with a hash (``#``) and explains surrounding code.
-Note that the prompt, represented by the dollar sign (``$``), is meant only to tell you that the line is a Bash command and is not meant to be included as part of the command.
+Each command below is preceded by a comment, which is a line beginning with a hash (``#``) and explains the surrounding code.
+Note that the prompt, represented by the dollar sign (``$``), is meant only to tell you that the following characters composed a Bash command and is not meant to be literally included as part of the command.
+The inclusion of the ``$`` indicating a Bash command is a common convention in the developer community.

 Commands for directory changes (``<directory>`` represents the name of a directory):

 .. code-block:: bash

-   # Display (print) the path of the current (working) directory
+   # Display (or print) the path of the current (or working) directory
    $ pwd

    # List the contents of a directory